 What Is a Hotel Invoice?

-A hotel invoice is an official legal document that contains information on the hotel room rented by a guest.
+A hotel invoice is one of the official restaurant invoices that contains information on the hotel room rented by a guest.
 This includes the room cost per night along with the other accommodations given for the room.
 This is commonly given once the hotel management wishes to get paid for their hotel room and services.

 According to the law, hotels also need to present proof of sale on their products and services.
-At the same time, this helps your accountants process the financial statements on your hotel business.
-On the other hand, guests on business trips keep a copy of these invoices to get their expenses reimbursed.
+At the same time, this helps your accountants process the basic invoice for your hotel business.
+On the other hand, guests on business trips keep a copy of these business invoices to get their expenses reimbursed.

 1. Name Your Hotel